-Annex
+Annex:

-Non-exhaustive overview of possible consequences of scientific misconduct
+Partial overview of possible consequences of academic misconduct

-1. Consequences under service or labour law:
+1. Consequences under employment and labour law:

-Since in cases of academic misconduct at the University of Bayreuth it is to be expected that the person concerned is at the same time an employee or civil servant of the State of Bavaria or the university, consequences under civil service or labour law must generally be examined:
+Since in all or most cases of academic misconduct at the University of Bayreuth the accused is likely to be an employee or civil servant of the State of Bavaria and/or the University, all consequences under civil service and employment law must also be considered:

-- consequences under civil service law for civil servants: Conduct of disciplinary a) proceedings with the imposition of disciplinary measures (cf. Art.
-7 ff.
-Bavarian Disciplinary Act); - b) consequences under labour law for employees (esp. warning, dismissal, termination of contract).
+- a) consequences under civil service law for civil servants: disciplinary proceedings resulting in disciplinary measures (cf. Article 7 ff. of the Bavarian Disciplinary Act, BayDG); - b) consequences under labour law for employees (esp. warning, dismissal, termination of contract).